 Recent discussion topics

-The next meeting will be in mid 2018.
+The next committee meeting will be in late February/ early March 2022.

 Current research priorities